tirtharajdash/tirtharajdash.github.io/_news/PhD_def_Jul2022.md

 inline: true
 ---

-I successfully defended my PhD :-)
+I successfully defended my PhD.
+It is a beautiful feeling :-)